siddh34/MCQs/Insem2/BT.md

 # BT

+* The sole purpose of this md file is practice

 ## Unit 1

 Q1.
 Blockchain is a peer-to-peer _____________ distributed ledger technology that makes the records of any digital asset transparent and unchangeable.